thenexthub/Codira/docs/proposals/rejected/Constructors.rst

 :orphan:

-Constructors and Initialization in Swift
+Constructors and Initialization in Codira
 ========================================

-.. warning:: This proposal was rejected, though it helped in the design of the final Swift 1 initialization model.
+.. warning:: This proposal was rejected, though it helped in the design of the final Codira 1 initialization model.

 .. contents::